How do you safely navigate Deception Pass currents?

-Looking inbound at what actually is two separate bridges.You can see narrow slot of Canoe Pass on left side, Deception Pass on right side. |
+Looking inbound at what is actually two separate bridges.You can see the narrow slot of Canoe Pass on the left side, and Deception Pass on the right side. |

 First, let's understand that in the San Juans, Puget Sound, Gulf Islands, pretty much everywhere, there are nasty places where you can get into trouble if you are prone to doing stupid things.
 Driving into a storm or wild surf with breaking waves is a mistake for most of us regardless of our boat or skill level.